cosmopetrich/vcpkg-action/README.md

 - Only operates in manifest mode.
 No installing packages by name.
 - No default value for triplet.
 The naming scheme used by vspkg is strange (compare settings in `x64-windows` and `x64-linux`).
 - Not tested on MacOS runners at this stage.
 Might still work there?

+Possible future features include.

+- Test binary caching
+- Support for arbitrary overlay ports.
+  - Will add this if/when I need it.

 ## Usage